ashishdotme/Cliptok/README.md

 We moved
 --------

 We moved!
-Our new home can be found `here <https://github.com/ashishdotme/ansu-bot>`_.
+Our new home can be found [here](https://github.com/ashishdotme/ansu-bot).